+This section presents a comprehensive framework to support sustainability-oriented decision-making in DCs, illustrated in Fig.~\ref{fig:ceo-dc-model}.
+The framework consists of (i) a model with six core balances to assess sustainability and cost trade-offs for stakeholders in the DC and (ii) four key carbon and price metrics to guide decisions on these trade-offs.
+CEO-DC takes as input key factors that influence DC emissions and costs, such as embodied emissions, carbon intensity of electricity generation (CI), and demand growth.

 We focus on HPC-dedicated DCs, where predictable workloads enable strategic planning for operations and hardware procurement.
-We assume the DC specializes in running specific applications over the hardware lifetime, enabling scheduling flexibility and economies of scale.
-This is exemplified by NERSC~\cite{nersc}, JSC~\cite{jsc}, CINECA~\cite{cineca}, and ALPS~\cite{alps} HPC DCs dedicated to advancing foundational AI model training, large-scale data analysis in genomics, and scientific discovery in climate, particle physics, and astronomy.
-The following subsections analyze each of the six balances in depth.
+We assume that the DC specializes in running specific applications over the hardware lifetime, enabling scheduling flexibility and economies of scale.
+This is exemplified by NERSC~\cite{nersc}, JSC~\cite{jsc}, CINECA~\cite{cineca}, and ALPS~\cite{alps} HPC DCs are dedicated to advancing the training of foundational AI models, large-scale data analysis in genomics, and scientific discovery in climate, particle physics, and astronomy.
+Next, we describe and analyze each balance in detail.